microsoft/CLUES/README.md

    All prompt-based funetuning baselines run commands are in `experiments.sh`, simple run by `sh experiments.sh`

+### Leaderboard

+Here we maintain a leaderboard, allowing researchers to submit their results as entries.

+#### Submission Instruction

+Each submission must be submitted as a pull request modifying the markdown file underlying the leaderboard and must attach an accompanying public paper and public source code for reproducing their results on our dataset.
+A submission can be toward any subset of tasks in our benchmark, or toward the aggregate leaderboard.
+For any task targeted by the submission, we require evaluation on all 5 splits of the corresponding dataset and a report of their mean and standard deviation.
+The submission should not use external data or data from other splits during few-shot finetuning, either as extra training set or as validation set for hyperparameter tuning.

 ## How do I cite CLUES?

 ```